Got a task or plan you don't need anymore? Get rid of it!

 In the Delete plan dialog box, select I understand that this plan and all of its tasks will be permanently deleted, and then choose Delete.

 Want to leave without deleting?
-If you're the plan owner and you want to leave the plan, you'll need to hand your administrator role over to someone else before you can leave.
+If you're the plan owner and you want to leave the plan, you'll need to hand your role as group owner to someone else before you can leave.

 Important: By default, a deleted Microsoft 365 Group is retained for 30 days.
 This 30-day period is called "soft-delete" because you can still restore the group.
 After 30 days, the group and associated content is permanently deleted and cannot be restored.
 To restore an Microsoft 365 Group see article Restore a deleted Microsoft 365 Group